kjivan/crypto-and-signatures/cryptography.md

 So CAT -> DBU -> CAT

 Note:
 If you have ever heard of a cipher or made one this one is likely it.
 This involves remapping letters by rotating the alphabet by a certain number of letters.
 This is what is referred to as substitution cipher since your substituting notice unlike the previous it's possible none of the original message still exists.
+This cipher was used by Caesar as you can imagine.
+He apparently used to discuss love interests according to some historical writings.
+This is kind of interesting because this is probably one of the first personal use cases of cryptography.

 ---